nicholaswmin/fsm/README.md

 // state: closed
 ```

-> note: method-chaining is only supported on `Sync` FSM.
+> note: The `Async` FSM does not support chaining.

 ### Invalid transitions